 While they seemed reasonably acceptable in Apple’s glamour shots, they looked far less aesthetically pleasing in the ears of normal folks who weren’t super-fit athletes.
 And some people, like former New York City Mayor Rudy Giuliani, never figured out how to wear them properly.

 Still, AirPods’ ease of use and broad compatibility with Apple’s sprawling ecosystem set them up for success.
 Apple’s proprietary W1 chip gave the earbuds superpowers, essentially banishing the flakiness of Bluetooth.
 And while AirPods worked with non-Apple devices, they truly shined with iPhones, iPads and Macs.

 The magic of AirPods and Apple’s W1 chip

 The magic started with the AirPods pairing process. iPhone owners simply flipped open the dental-floss-size AirPods case, and a lovely pairing sheet appeared.
 But the magic didn’t stop there.
 Cupertino wisely synced the pairing information via iCloud, making AirPods instantly available on users’ other Apple devices.

-Despite audiophiles’ objections, the original AirPods sounded just fine to most folks.
+Despite audiophiles’ objections, AirPods sounded just fine to most folks.

 Apple builds on AirPods’ success